wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 // Check if there is some activation on the device if PowerAuthSDK.sharedInstance().hasValidActivation() {

-    // If there is an activation on the device, check the status with server PowerAuthSDK.sharedInstance().fetchActivationStatus() { (status, customObject, error) in
+    // If there is an activation on the device, check the status with the server PowerAuthSDK.sharedInstance().fetchActivationStatus() { (status, customObject, error) in

         // If no error occurred, process the status